easylogic/cssma/docs/parser-guide.md

 ### 1) Context-based preset lookup (with parseContextColorUtility or parseContextSpacingUtility)
 - Use `parseContextColorUtility` for color utilities and `parseContextSpacingUtility` (or equivalent) for spacing utilities (e.g. margin, padding).
+- For gap/gap-x/gap-y, use `parseContextGapUtility` instead of parseContextSpacingUtility.
 - Pass `{ token, prefix, type, context, allowOpacity }` to the utility:
   - `token`: the full utility class (e.g. 'bg-blue-200/50', 'm-4')
   - `prefix`: the utility prefix (e.g. 'bg', 'm', 'p', ...)